Pesaro Altarpiece (Bellini): Predella

 Below the work is a predella showing a central nativity scene.
 To its left are scenes of St George and the dragon, Conversion of St Paul and Crucifixion of St Peter, whilst to its right are St Jerome in the Desert, St Francis Receiving the Stigmata and Saint Terence.
-These scenes were carefully chosen - for example, Francis was the church's patron and was also linked to the Sforza via the Franciscan order, George was linked to the Sforza court as a 'holy knight' and saint Terence (shown as a Roman soldier) was Pesaro's patron saint.
+These scenes were carefully chosen - for example, Francis was the church's patron and was also linked to the Sforza via the Franciscan order, George was linked to the Sforza court as a 'holy knight' and St Terence (shown as a Roman soldier) was Pesaro's patron saint.
 Placing St George and St Terence in the prime positions at far left and far right, usually used for coats of arms, probably underlined the Sforza family's military and civic power.
 Behind St Terence is an ancient Roman bust above an inscription praising Augustus and comparing him favourably with the Duke.

 Pieta

 The work was previously topped by a 106 cm by 84 cm Pieta, which breaks away from previous treatments of the theme, not showing Christ's body frontally but resting on the edge of the tomb.
 A servant holds Christ up from behind, whilst Nicodemus hands a jar of ointment to a kneeling Mary Magdalene, who holds Christ's hand.

 The pieta was separated from the main painting in 1797 and taken to Paris, recovered in 1815 by Antonio Canova and taken to Rome.
 There it was allocated to the Pinacoteca Vaticana, where it still hangs.
 This Pieta was attributed to several other artists, from Bartolomeo Montagna to Giovanni Buonconsiglio, before it was finally attributed to Andrea Mantegna.
 Writing in 1913, Frizzoni recognised it as the upper part of the Pesaro Altarpiece, which was then topped instead by a painting of St. Jerome.
-This is now the consensus view, though Ileana Chiappini argues the two works have different focal points and so were created separately and only joined together later.
+This is now the consensus view, though Ileana Chiappini argues the two works have different focal points and so were created separately and only joined later.